 Perfectly roasted turkey with red wine gravy made with pan drippings.
 A fool-proof, easy recipe for roasted turkey with a sauce that will impress the guests!

 This turkey with red wine makes the perfect Thanksgiving or Christmas turkey dish.
-Moist, flavorful meat, crispy skin, and rich smooth gravy to make things perfect.
-And if you would like another whole turkey recipe, try the Dutch Oven Turkey!
+Moist, flavorful meat, crispy skin, and rich, smooth gravy make things perfect.
+And if you would like another whole turkey recipe, try the Slow Cooker Turkey or the Dutch Oven Turkey!
+Or try some Slow Cooker Turkey Legs.

 Why love this recipe?